Goat rams through sliding glass door, naps inside bathroom

 Keathley put a message out for a missing goat on a community Facebook page and received a reply with the owner’s name and number.
 The apologetic owner arrived that evening and, with Keathley’s husband’s help, loaded him onto a livestock trailer for his ride home.

-The Keathley’s learned their home insurance policy covers damage from bears and deer but not goats.
-She said she’s been in touch with the farmer’s insurance company.
+The Keathleys learned their home insurance policy covers damage from bears and deer but not goats.
+She said she’s been in touch with the company.
 Despite applications of carpet deodorant and urine neutralizer, she said the odor from Big Boy’s urine still lingers.

 Asked about her newfound fame, Keithley said: “There’s all these awful stories in the world, people need this.”